ka4ep/Lexical.Localization/docs/ILine/README.md

 }
 ```

-If class is designed to use static instance and without dependency injection, localization reference can be acquired from **LocalizationRoot**.
+If class is designed to use static instance and without dependency injection, localization reference can be acquired from **LineRoot**.

 ```csharp
 class MyControllerB